Smith & Wollensky

-Smith & Wollensky is the name of several high-end American and international steakhouses, with locations in New York, Boston, Chicago, Miami Beach, Las Vegas, London, Taipei, Taichung and Seoul.
+Smith & Wollensky is the name of several high-end American and international steakhouses, with locations in New York, Boston, Chicago, Miami Beach, Las Vegas, London, Taipei, Philippines, Taichung and Seoul.
 The first Smith and Wollensky steakhouse was founded in 1977 by Alan Stillman, best known for creating T.G.I.
 Friday's, and Ben Benson, in a distinctive building on 49th Street and 3rd Avenue in New York, once occupied by Manny Wolf's Steakhouse.

 Many of the restaurants have a wooden exterior with its trademark green and white colors.
 The individual Smith and Wollensky restaurants operate using slightly varied menus.
 In 1997, Ruth Reichl, then-restaurant reviewer for The New York Times, called Smith & Wollensky "A steakhouse to end all arguments."
-Smith & Wollensky is currently owned by PPX Hospitality Brands and Danu Partners with the exception of the NYC location.
+Smith & Wollensky is owned by PPX Hospitality Brands and Danu Partners, with the exception of the NYC location.

 Name

-According to Stillman, neither Mr. Smith nor Mr. Wollensky was involved.
-He opened the Manhattan phone book twice and randomly pulled out two names, Smith and Wollensky.
-The announcements for the opening, however, carried the names Charlie Smith and Ralph Wollensky.
-Stillman later admitted that Charlie and Ralph were the names of his dogs.
+According to Stillman, neither a Mr. Smith nor a Mr. Wollensky was involved.
+He opened the Manhattan phone book twice and randomly pulled out two names, "Smith" and "Wollensky."
+The announcements for the opening, carried the names "Charlie Smith" and "Ralph Wollensky."
+Stillman later admitted that "Charlie" and "Ralph" were the names of his dogs.